 - Relax.
 The most important thing a driver can do to avoid intersection crashes is to relax.
 Most crashes are caused by road rage, making it harder to assess a situation at the intersection.
 Taking a deep breath in and de-escalating the situation is important to stay safe.

-- Slow down.
+- Slow Down.
 Nothing good ever happens above the speed limit.
-In fact, speeding 15 MPH over the limit increases chances of a crash by 67 percent.
+In fact, speeding 15 MPH over the limit increases the chances of a crash by 67%.
 Factor in the mechanisms of an intersection – there are more cars involved and they’re moving in different directions.
 Slow down.

-- Pick a lane (and stay in it).
+- Pick a Lane (and Stay In It).
 Although it seems oversimplified, picking a lane and staying in it will keep your drivers safe on the road.
-Such seemingly basic behavior becomes more important when there’s a large vehicle involved.
+Such seemingly basic behavior becomes more important when there’s a larger vehicle involved.

-- Signal turns.
+- Signal Turns.
 There’s no reason to keep the direction of a turn a secret.
-Let other drivers know what the behind the wheel intention is.
-If always using turn signals, your drivers can prevent confusion, anger and danger.
+Let other drivers know what the behind-the-wheel intention is.
+If they are always using turn signals, your drivers can prevent confusion, anger and danger.

-- Keep distractions to a minimum.
+- Keep Distractions to a Minimum.
 The music doesn’t need to be blaring.
 Makeup doesn’t need to be applied in the car.
-Avoid coming up with the next great playlist on the fly.
 Intersections aren’t an excuse to check your phone or engage in distracted behavior.
-Failure to pay attention to changing lights and traffic can cause crashes.
+Even the slightest lack of focus on changing lights and traffic can cause crashes.

-- Expect trouble at intersections.
-Intersections are often unassuming but can prove to be complicated and hectic.
+- Expect Trouble at Intersections.
+Intersections can easily become complicated and hectic.
 Don’t assume that everyone follows the rules.
 Looking around for visual confirmation is necessary to ensure safe travels.
-Drive like you’re expecting someone to run a light.
-Always look both ways before proceeding, especially if you’re first on the line.
+It’s important to drive like you’re expecting someone to run a light and to lways look both ways before proceeding – especially if you’re first on the line.

-Keeping your company’s drivers safer from intersection crashes is integral in maintaining and retaining a healthy fleet, but how do you protect your business?
+Keeping your company’s drivers safe from intersection crashes is integral in maintaining and retaining a healthy fleet, but how do you protect your business?
 We’ve got three tips to do just that:

-Driver safety policies are agreements between your company and drivers where they agree to following your stipulations laid out.
+Driver safety policies are agreements between your company and drivers where they agree to follow your company’s safety requirements and procedures.
 Driver safety policies not only protect your company from incurring bad drivers but also potentially from the legal repercussions of at- or high-risk drivers.

 There’s nothing worse than being left in the dark, guessing what the expectations are that exist.
 Your employees crave answers, which is why communication is key.

 When the employee takes that class on navigating intersections, passes a strength of knowledge test and electronically attests to that, you’re also in-turn legally protected.
-Never underestimate the power of small administrative necessities like driver training solutions.
+Never underestimate the power of administrative necessities like proactive driver training.